MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 - None

 Return Values
-Result (Array) - Returns an array of audio file information.
+* Result (array) - Returns an array of audio file information.
 Each item in the array contains the following:
-* Name (String) - The name of the audio file.
+   * Name (string) - The name of the audio file.
-* Location (String) - The location of the file in the file directory.
+   * Location (string) - The location of the file in the file directory.
-* Duration (Double) - The length of time the audio file will play.
+   * Duration (double) - The length of time the audio file will play.
-* User Added Asset (Boolean) - True or false.
+   * User Added Asset (boolean) - True or false.
 If true, the file was added by the user.
 If false, the file is one of Misty's default audio files.

 ##### SaveAudioAssetToRobot